Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Nightscout/Setting_up_Github_Account_part1.md

   We still have several months before any changes take place.
 We are looking at options.
 Please be patient.
 And will still be best to setup this process as normal with Heroku!

- I'm also not at all happy with CGM in the Cloud and come out of there for a while until I calm down  due to the facts of Ben west taking the info to be charging you all I high price of $11 when so many of us do this for free to help Diabetics have a better easier life (like myself needs too! not be charged $11 thats over 2 million in profits! ) I don't like having to name people but things are getting out of hands in there so I'm stepping back until this is all sorted out! <br>
+ I'm also not at all happy with CGM in the Cloud and come out of there for a while until I calm down  due to the facts of Ben west T1 PAL taking the info to be charging you all I high price of $11 when so many of us do this for free to help Diabetics have a better easier life (like myself needs too! not be charged $11 thats over 2 million in profits! ) I don't like having to name people but things are getting out of hands in there so I'm stepping back until this is all sorted out! <br>

  We still have several months before it comes to this so I want to consantrate on getting this free for you all.
 I would still setup a Heroku account as it will still be easier to transfer over to a new one if we can.
 If not then you can deside to carry on with Heroku at $7 <br>